Abstract

 Intrauterine device or implant | Device expulsion |

-2.3 What clinical considerations may impact the use of emergency contraception?
+2.3 What clinical considerations may impact the use of EC?

 2.3.1 Medical conditions